catdad/tiny.request/README.md

 ### Callback parameters:

 `err`: Uh oh!
 Something went wrong.
 If this parameter is not `null`, then the request errored out.
 The error can be an HTTP error (like a 404), or a network error (like a request timeout).
-All errors will be an instance of `Error` with a short message telling you what went wrong.
-Furhter, `Error.original` will contain the original object that suggested the error, so you can further inspect what happened.
+All errors will be an instance of `Error` with a short message telling you what went wrong. `Error.original` will contain the original object that suggested the error, so you can further inspect what happened.
 The `Error.original` object will not be consistent in in type -- most will be `Error`, some will be `XMLHttpRequestProgressEvent`, some will be `Event`, and some will differ depending on the browser -- this is why all errors are stadardized before returning.

 `body`: For the most part, this will be the raw response content.
 In `.json` and `.jsonp`, this will be a parsed object.
 If there was an error, this value will be `undefined`.